Table of contents

 Protecting user data is at the core of Google’s design of business services and a fundamental value that Google declares to provide.

-To maintain the security of data in the cloud, it is necessary to control the processes taking place inside the organization that processes the data.
+To maintain data and infrastructure security, a cloud service provider needs to take the control procedures inside the organization seriously.
 How does Google take care of its internal security?
 Here are some elements of their strategy:

 - Thorough checking of employees’ past,